How To Use A Medela Breast Pump - Pro Tips

 - Turn the pump on.
 It will start with a faster pace to encourage let-down.
 If you want to pump hands-free, invest in some breastfeeding or pumping accessories like a hands-free nursing bra or tank top.

 - Once you notice milk spurting, start the expression phase with Medela’s easy one-touch let-down button.
 This will pump at a slower, more moderate pace (just like a nursing baby) to encourage milk flow.
-If you don’t touch the let-down button, the pump will switch to the expression phase after 2 minutes.
+If you don’t touch the let-down button, the pump will switch to the expression phase after one minute of pumping.

-- Use the dial to adjust the speed and suction for your maximum comfort and most efficient milk production (hint: faster isn’t always better).
+- Use the Increase vacuum and Decrease vacuum buttons to adjust suction for maximum comfort and the most efficient milk production (hint: faster and stronger isn’t always better).

 - When you’re finished pumping, remove the tubing from the breast shields, put the caps on the bottles, and store the milk.
 Let the pump run for a few extra minutes to remove any condensation in the tubing.